OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 ## Onboarding plan demo

 The central idea of this proposal is to deploy an upgradeable version of your token, using the OpenZeppelin command line tool.
-Additionally, we will use the [`ERC20Migrator`](https://github.com/OpenZeppelin/openzeppelin-contracts-eth/blob/v2.0.0/contracts/drafts/ERC20Migrator.sol) contract provided by `openzeppelin-eth`, the [OpenZeppelin Ethereum package](https://github.com/OpenZeppelin/openzeppelin-contracts-eth/).
+Additionally, we will use the [`ERC20Migrator`](https://github.com/OpenZeppelin/openzeppelin-contracts-ethereum-package/blob/v2.0.0/contracts/drafts/ERC20Migrator.sol) contract provided by `@openzeppelin/contracts-ethereum-package`, the [OpenZeppelin Contracts Ethereum package](https://github.com/OpenZeppelin/openzeppelin-contracts-ethereum-package/).

 To better describe this plan we will use a sample project you can follow and clone from [here](https://github.com/OpenZeppelin/erc20-onboarding/tree/zos-2.1).